TiborThompson/SaffronToken/README.md

 ## Gas Usage Analysis

-Our implementation is optimized for efficiency, with the following gas consumption metrics:
+This implementation is optimized for efficiency, with the following gas consumption metrics:

 | Operation            | Gas Usage |
 |----------------------|-----------|